Huss3n/ThreadsClone/README.md

 ## Prerequisites:

 ### Development Environment:
-- Xcode (latest version recommended)
+- Xcode (latest version recommended) newest is better
 - Swift and SwiftUI support in Xcode
 - Basic familiarity with Swift, SwiftUI, and Git for version control
 - Firebase Project: